ahoymrag/ahoymrag.github.io/1153/action/plan-of-action.md

 # Ideas of People to talk to

 1. Etkin Tekken
-2. Andrew
+2. Andrew - contacted - will call tomorrow
-3. Steve Rado
+3. Steve Rado - contacted - will call tomorrow
 4. Monte
-5.
+5. Joey
+6. Folks from Yearn?

+# Dream Possiblities

+1. Make it big with ahoy
+2. Make it big with the vending machines